e-zhang/GetData-CourseProject/CodeBook.md

 fGravityGyroJerkMag-mean(): the mean value of the FFT of the  magnitude of the three dimensional gravity jerk signal

 fGravityGyroJerkMag-std(): the std value of the FFT of the  magnitude of the three dimensional gravity jerk signal

+# Summary Choices

+The dataset includes the average of each variable's measurement for a subject during a particular activity on a row.

+There were 6 different activities and 30 different subjects for a total of 180 rows.

+# Transformations

+The data is read in via X_train.txt and X_test.txt.

+The features are read in via features.txt.

+The activity descriptions are read in via activity_labels.txt.

+The activity descriptions are transformed by mapping the integer value from Y_train.txt and Y_test.txt to the corresponding description in activity_labels.txt.

+The subject ids are read in via subject_train.txt and subject_test.txt.

+The separate train and test datasets are merged into one.

+The mean and std measurements are selected from the merged dataset and grouped by subject and activity.
+The mean is then extracted for each subject and activity combination.